Khepera mobile robot

+The system is based on a Motorla 68331 processor and has been used in research applications for over a decade due to its compact design and processing capabilities.
+It has been cited in more than 8,000 scientific papers.

 Development history

 The Khepera project began in 1991 at EPFL's Microcomputing Laboratory (LAMI), led by Jean-Daniel Nicoud.
 Kaspar Suter completed the first working prototype by December 1991, featuring a two-board stack architecture with differential-drive wheels, Teflon ball castors, DC micromotors, and infrared sensors for obstacle detection.
 Concurrently, Francesco Mondada and Edoardo Franzi required a compact, autonomous robot to test artificial neural network controllers during a Swiss national research program (PNR23).
 This collaboration resulted in the production of the Khepera I, employing a Motorola 68331 32-bit microcontroller at 16 MHz, 256 KB RAM, and 512 KB ROM for firmware and user code.

 In 1995, Mondada, Franzi, and colleagues founded the spin-off company K-Team to commercialize the robot line.
 By 1999, over 700 Khepera I robots had been distributed globally, necessitating regular production and support by K-Team.

 Technical specifications

 Mechanical design

 The Khepera I features a circular chassis 55 mm in diameter and 30 mm tall, fabricated from plastic and metal layers.
 It uses differential-drive locomotion with two DC gearmotor–driven wheels and ball castors for balance.
 Wheel encoders provide approximately 600 counts per revolution, enabling precise odometry.